pfsense/docs/source/packages/package-list.rst

 -  **arping** - Broadcasts a who-has ARP packet on the network and prints answers.

--  **AutoConfigBackup** - Automatically backs up your pfSense configuration.
-All contents are encrypted before being sent to the server.
-Requires |premium_content_link|.

 -  **apcupsd** - Package can be used for controlling all APC UPS models It can monitor and log the current power and battery status, perform automatic shutdown, and can run in network mode in order to power